vakshit/rduino4/readme.md

 The Gpio struct, just like the Port struct, holds a pointer to the shared data block, as well as an index of its pin number.
 It has two functions: one to set itself as an output, and one to set its output value to high.
 Thanks to the bit-band, these functions can be implemented with a single write, eliminating the potential race condition that a read-modify-write of a shared memory address would create.

 Converting a Pin into a Gpio consumes the Pin.
 This prevents having more than one reference to a single hardware pin.
-Getting another copy of a pin from the port is unsafe, so we can be confident that safe code will never make a second copy of a pin that is in use as a GPIO
+Getting another copy of a pin from the port is unsafe, so we can be confident that safe code will never make a second copy of a pin that is in use as a GPIO.

 ## Putting it Together